Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 *Learning to Rank* can be classified into [pointwise, pairwise and listless approaches](http://www.l3s.de/~anand/tir15/lectures/ws15-tir-l2r.pdf).
 In brief, the pointwise approach is to find a function which can predict the relevance of a query and a given document;
 the pairwise approach is to predict the relative  preference of two document when given a query;
 the listwise approach is to predict the ranks of documents in a list when given a query.
+Recall the following relation:
+$$\fbox{Learning = Representation + Evaluation + Optimization}.$$

+The representation of the `l2r` is the core and focus.

 + [Ranking Models (2018/2) by Rodrygo Santos](https://homepages.dcc.ufmg.br/~rodrygo/rm-2018-2/)
 + [Temporal Information Retrieval: A course on Information Retrieval with a temporal twist, Lecturer: Dr. Avishek Anand](http://www.l3s.de/~anand/tir15/)